microsoft/moaw/workshops/serverless-overview/workshop.md

 }
 ```

-As the notification data will be sent in the JSON format, we will need to add the following line at the top of the file:
+As the notification data will be sent in the JSON format, you will need to add the following dependency at the top of the file:

 ```csharp
 using System.Text.Json;